columnflow/columnflow/docs/user_guide/ml.md

 With this little example one can see why it is of good practice to separate this process into small chunks.

 ## evaluate:
-TODO EVALUATION CHANGED WITH new PR.
-This chapter needs to be modified.

 Within {py:meth}`~columnflow.ml.MLModel.train` one defined the trainings process of the ML model, while in {py:meth}`~columnflow.ml.MLModel.evaluate` its evaluation is defined.
 The corresponding `task` is {py:class}`~columnflow.tasks.ml.MLEvaluation` and depends on {py:class}`~columnflow.tasks.ml.MLTraining` and will therefore trigger a training if no training was performed before.